rkilchmn/openedai-whisper-ipex-llm/README.md

 Installation instructions
 -------------------------

-You will need to install CUDA for your operating system if you want to use CUDA.
+You will need to[ install OpenVino](https://docs.openvino.ai/2024/get-started/install-openvino.html) for your operating system if you want to use this repo.

 ```shell
 # Install the Python requirements